Sjlver/sosp2015-notes/history_day/01eras_of_os.md

 Thrashing was a big problem.
 Nobody understood why it happened, or when it would happen.

-Then people made "reference maps" (what area of virtual memory is accessed at what time?).
-This lead to the concept of working set.
+Then people made "reference maps" (Plots showing what area of virtual memory is accessed at what time).
+This lead to the concept of locality sets.
 These are stable over some time, and then transition to other locality sets.

 Research results: